plazi/catologueoflife-to-rdf/README.md

 # CatalogueOfLife to RDF converter

+## Goal
+To work towards a version of Synospecies being as inclusive as possible.
+For this, all names available in ChecklistBank will be included

+## Approach

 > Usage: Whenever a tag is pushed or a release is created, the gihub action will run and attach a gzipped col.ttl.gz file to the release.

 - query.sparl is meant to be used with tarql to generate RDF from the `Taxon.tsv` file contained in the COL DWC archive